mapperr/dfl/README.md

 that translates in you need some dotfiles to have different content than the usual.

+### Tracking

+`dfl` tracks the links it creates, so it deletes them if they are not presents in your `dotfiles` directory anymore.

+It's clean, does not leave broken symlinks all around.

 ## Git

 You can commit and push your dotfiles directly with `dfl`!